psathyrella/partis/docs/subcommands.md

   - [annotate](#annotate) find most likely annotation for each sequence
   - [partition](#partition) cluster sequences into clonally-related families, and annotate each family
+  - [merge-paired-partitions](#merge-paired-partitions) use heavy/light pairing information to synchronize/improve partitions from heavy and light chains
   - [get-selection-metrics](#get-selection-metrics) calculate selection metrics (lbi, lbr, consensus distance, etc) on existing output file
   - [view-output](#view-output) print the partitions and/or annotations from an existing output file
   - [cache-parameters](#cache-parameters) write parameter values and HMM model files for a given data set (if needed, runs automatically before annotation and partitioning)